 The Chesapeake Bay is a 64,299-square-mile drainage basin spanning six states and supporting a vibrant regional economy.
 Some researchers say the biggest threat to the bay’s long-term economic and environmental viability is pollution from rivers and streams, largely from nutrient and sediment runoff from farms.

 The final analysis of the four case studies shows the economic benefits conservation practices can provide when viewed across the full farm budget, incorporating labor, herd health and yield impacts over time, and highlights the importance of good recordkeeping to take full advantage of economic benefits.

 The report on the studies was a key topic of discussion at the Sustainable Agriculture Summit happening in Indianapolis this week, where the state’s dairy industry has grown aggressively in recent years including the arrival of Walmart’s first-ever milk facility in the state last year.

-The Environmental Defense Fund and K·Coe Isom partnered to develop the report.
-Financial support was provided by The Campbell Foundation.
+Financial support for the study was provided by The Campbell Foundation.